weifanjiang/Nullness_Lite/README.md

 ### Set up environment
 Since Nullness_Lite depends on Nullness Checker of Checker Framework, users need to follow the instructions of Checker Framework to setup their environments following the [instructions](https://checkerframework.org/manual/#build-source) in Checker Framework manual.

-Note for CSEHome VM users: please follow the instruction of Ubuntu instead.
+Note for Windows users: Plase download VMware and follow the Ubuntu instructions.

 ### Obtain source code
 Obtain the latest source code from the version control repository: